Power-tile/sidpac-coding-challenge/README.md

 # Flight Search Engine

-A comprehensive flight search engine built with Spring Boot and SQLite, featuring JWT authentication, role-based access control, and airline-specific admin permissions.
+A comprehensive flight search engine built with Spring Boot and SQLite, featuring session-based authentication, role-based access control, and airline-specific admin permissions.

+This is a project built for the SidPac @ MIT Web Chair Challenge -> Backend.

 ## Features